 However, many tourists fail to realize that Hamburg is just the tip of the iceberg.
 The rest of northern Germany has a lot more to offer.

-Read through this guide to plan out the quick and best day trips from Hamburg.
+Read through this guide to plan the quick and best day trips from Hamburg.
 Moreover, know what they are best for, their history, and their distance from Hamburg.

 Best Day Trips From Hamburg, Germany

 Most of the day trips from Hamburg are easily possible through public transport.
 However, for better flexibility and independence, you can also choose to hire a car for cheap with Expedia.
-Now that your vehicle is ready let’s start with where you should go.
+Now that your vehicle is ready, let’s start with where you should go.

 Lubeck is a city of gorgeous architecture and a strong history.
-This city has been associated with the Hanseatic League and therefore is full of brick gothic buildings and architecture.
+This city has been associated with the Hanseatic League and is full of brick gothic buildings and architecture.
 The quickest way to reach Lubeck from Hamburg is through a scenic and enjoyable 45-minute train ride.
 You can also travel by car if you have one.

-Since Lubeck topped our list of top day trips from Hamburg, we will want you to start your tour with Holstentor gate.
+Since Lubeck topped our list of top day trips from Hamburg, we will want you to start your tour with Holstentor Gate.
 This gate is the symbol of this city and defines what lies ahead.

+The most important place to visit in Lubeck is the well-restored Old Town.
+The town has alleys and houses that date back to the 14th century.
 While you walk through the town, you will come across various cafes and shops with traditional German food and drinks.
 The Old Town deserves a spot on your one-day trip plan.

 Lubeck also has many fascinating museums.
 The European Hanseatic Museum and the Buddenbrooks Museum are the most visited ones in the city.
-After a good day of visiting places, shopping, and eating at Lubeck, don’t forget to take a walk along the Trave River.
+After a good day of visiting places, shopping, and eating at Lubeck, don’t forget to walk along the Trave River.

 This riverside has one of the best scenery to offer.
 Do you know Luneburg is a town famous for its extensive salt mining?
 While that’s an achievement, Lunenburg’s architecture and culture are far more colorful than its economy.

-As a part of the list of quick trips from Hamburg, Luneburg is a charming city for both adults and kids.
+As a part of the list of quick trips from Hamburg, Luneburg is a charming city for adults and kids.
 Simply put: It has a character of its own.
 Reaching Luneburg is relatively easy.
 You can either take an intercity train or a regional train.
 While the former will take 30 minutes to arrive at Luneburg, the latter might take an hour.

 With almost all original 15th-century buildings, a stroll in Bremen’s old town will take you several years back.
 Bremen’s town hall is a landmark square.
-With buildings covered in renaissance and gothic architecture, you will fall in love with the old vibe.
+With buildings covered in Renaissance and gothic architecture, you will fall in love with the old vibe.
 Moreover, you will also find timbered houses with unheard stories to tell.

 The main Bremen square is called Marktplatz.
 This square proudly houses Bremen’s city symbol, the Roland Statue.
 There are also very similar statues all around Bremen and its outskirts.

 For the art enthusiast in you, the Bremen Kunsthalle is a worth-visiting museum.
-This place features a considerable collection and pieces of western art.
+This place features a considerable collection and pieces of Western art.
 It is pretty easy to reach Bremen by train.
 However, you can also ask the nearby tourist information office for any direct buses that can take you to this city.

 It is pretty convenient to get to Altes Land.
-You can either take an hour and a half train or change to two buses to reach your destination.
+You can take an hour and a half train or change to two buses to reach your destination.
 However, to experience the beauty of Altes Land, driving in a car is the best option.
 You can then freely roam around the city however you like.